The following is adapted from: “IB Psychology: A Revision Guide.”

 Tversky and Kahneman spent many years studying people’s thinking and decision making.
 As a result, they devised a dual processing model that attempts to explain two systems people use when processing information: system one and system two.
 The system used to process information can affect our decision making.

-- System one processing is intuitive (automatic), fast, unconscious, and based on emotions.
+- System one processing is intuitive (automatic), fast, unconscious, and based on experiences.

-- System two processing is rational (controlled), slow, conscious, and based on experiences.
+- System two processing is rational (controlled), slow, conscious, and based on consequences.

 Relying on system one can lead to making errors in judgement and incorrect decisions, as can be seen in the study below.